This page focuses on four elements of style:

 Notice how vividness isn't just detail.
 It's detail that resonates.
 It's the articulation of the rarely articulated nuances of life—in a way that makes you remark, "Ahh, that’s how I'd put words to that feeling."

-We can push further.
-We can extend beyond literal language to use figurative.
 Pay attention to the bold words, which now create metaphors:

 As soon as you have found the words with which to express something, you are no longer incoherent, you are no longer trapped by your own emotions, by your own experiences; you can describe them, you can tell them, you can bring them out of yourself and give them to somebody else.
 That is an enormously liberating experience.